dcgtc/dgrants/README.md

 ### Set your env files

 Copy `app/.env.template` to `app/.env` and edit, providing your own env vars.
-You will have to supply a [Blocknative](https://www.blocknative.com/) API key and an [Infura](https://infura.io/) Project ID.
+You will have to supply a [Blocknative](https://www.blocknative.com/) API key and an [Alchemy](https://www.alchemy.com/) API key.
 Both services have free tiers which are sufficient for development.

 ```bash
 cp app/.env.template app/.env